 A naturalist will take you on a half-mile walk through the woods to the cave.
 Down a ladder you'll enter the damp, cool darkness, and learn the geology that produced caves in such a weird place.

 Carolyn's Caverns has both large rooms with plenty of head room and crawl passages.
 The naturalist will provide opportunities for crawling during your tour.

 The typical tour lasts about two hours, but you're never far from an exit, should you need to leave.

 Be prepared for uneven floors, and bring a flashlight.
-Because the floors are natural, there is dirt and sometimes mud puddles, so wear sturdy old shoes.
+Because the floors are natural, there is dirt and sometimes mud puddles, so wear sturdy old shoes or rubber boots.

 Those who'd like more of an adventure can take the Carolyn's-Mothers tour, which concludes with a belly crawl through Mothers Cave and exit through the Squeeze.
 Wear layers and old clothes for this, and expect to be dirty from head to toe, afterward!
 A knit cap helps protect the head from bumps.

 Kids and the kids at heart can have a blast exploring passages on a tour.
 Kids should be five years old or older, and must be supervised by an accompanying adult, and they need to be able to follow directions, behave in a safe way, and use ladders safely-- they should not be carried.